Tiimber/terminal-notification/README.md

 Sounds
 ------

 For the NOTIFICATION > SOUND, these should be the names on the sounds bundled with Mac OS X. Too see the names available for your computer, open System Preferences > Sound > Sound Effects.
 The names of the sounds there are also available for this application.
+The list of my computer is as follows:

+- Basso
+- Blow
+- Bottle
+- Frog
+- Funk
+- Glass
+- Hero
+- Morse
+- Ping
+- Pop
+- Purr
+- Sosumi
+- Submarine
+- Tink

 Future plans